|

 Related: Akio Toyoda’s Message Shows Real Leadership – Seven Leadership Leverage Points – If Your Staff Doesn’t Bring You Problems That is a Bad Sign – Management Improvement Leaders

 Leadership is not separate from execution.
 But the idea of leadership as “doing the right things” while management is “doing things right” concepts serve to separate leadership from execution.
-But “doing the right things” poorly is not good leadership and “doing things well” that shouldn’t be done is good management.
+But “doing the right things” poorly is not good leadership and “doing things well” that shouldn’t be done is not good management.
 As Deming’s management philosophy (system thinking) management is about many interconnected, interdependent areas that cannot be separated into distinct areas.

 6 Leadership Competencies from my favorite management book: The Leader’s Handbook.